scottvr/phart/LAYOUT-STRATEGIES.md

 Speaking of **circular**...
 Sometimes  when there are many nodes, setting `colors=target` can give quick and useful visual information.

-Here's a different graph in colored circular layout:
+Here's a different graph in colored circular layout, with the edge paths colored to match their destination edge for easier visual tracing:

 <img width="400" height="400" alt="sem-circular-color-target" src="https://github.com/user-attachments/assets/094ebf83-2cdd-4019-a945-b1179deb4ed8" />